glampert/reverse-engineering-dungeon-siege/README.md

 - Skrit and Gas files are plain text, so they can be easily viewed and edited once extracted from a Tank.

+Hint: Check the `misc/` directory for detailed descriptions of each format.

 **Disclaimer:**

 The goal of this project is to experiment, research, and educate on the topics